 What is the cost of a breast reduction?

 First let’s talk about cosmetic breast reduction – not insurance coverage.
-The national average surgeon fee according to the ASPS (our national society) 2020 statistics is the surgeon fee is $5900-this does not include operating room or anesthesia.
-Here at the heart of the Bay Area in Palo Alto, breast reduction cost likely is in the $15,000 range.
+Here at the heart of the Bay Area in Palo Alto, breast reduction cost likely is in the $17,000-18,000 range, inclusive of surgeon fees, OR fees, anesthesia (MD anesthesiologists do all of our cases), and pathology.

 What causes difference in the cost?